Olympics 2024, India’s schedule on July 29: Manu Bhaker-led shooters eye more medals on Day 3

-Manu Bhaker, fresh after winning India’s first medal at the Paris Olympics, will be back in action on Monday as the Indian shooting contingent eye four more medals in Paris.
+Manu Bhaker, fresh after winning India’s first medal at the 2024 Olympics, will be back in action on Monday as the Indian shooting contingent eye four more medals in Paris on Day 3 of the quardrennial event.

 Bhaker will be pairing up with Sarabjot Singh in the 10m air pistol mixed team event where they will be joined by compatriots Rhythm Sangwan and Arjun Singh Cheema.